marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/what-is-antisemitism.md

 Anti-zionism is often used as an excuse to attack Jews for being Jewish.
 Especially from the anti-colonialist leftist and the Muslim side.
 Jews are still seen as the catalyst, for being either capitalist that once defeated will bring a new world Socialist order, or an Islamic caliphate.

-Due to increasing immigration to Europe from Arab Muslim countries in the Middle-East, antisemitism is an ever increasing threat to the social order.
+Due to increasing immigration to Europe from Arab Muslim countries in the Middle-East, antisemitism is an ever increasing threat to the Jews, and to the democratic social order.

 ### "Zionists are controlling the world"